ColeFaraday/ipglasma/utilities/README_parameter_sweep.md

 # Path to template input file (all non-varying parameters come from here)
 input_template: "../runs/inputPbPb"

+# Parameter variation mode (optional, default is false)
+# If true: vary one parameter at a time (keeping others at their first value)
+# If false: generate Cartesian product of all parameters
+one_at_a_time: false

 # Parameters to vary
 vary:
   # Option 1: Range with step size